Whisky-App/whisky-book/src/game-support/binding-of-isaac-repentance.md

 ## Setup

 - Install in Steam as normal.
-- In Whisky, find `issac-ng.exe` in the Program list and run it.
+- In Whisky, find `isaac-ng.exe` in the Program list and run it.

 {{#template ../templates/steam.md id=1426300}}